 The follow-up visit schedule for index cases and their partners enrolled in both the run-in period and full study will be the same.
-It should be noted that clinical procedures and laboratory evaluations may be performed at any study visit, scheduled or unscheduled, if clinically indicated.
+It should be noted that clinical procedures and laboratory evaluations might be performed at any study visit, scheduled or unscheduled, if clinically indicated.
 Such procedures and evaluations will be recorded in the participant's study chart, and on applicable case report forms (CRFs).

 All enrolled study participants will complete monthly follow-up visits throughout their participation in the study.
 These regular visits should be conducted every 30 days, and couples should return for the visit together.
-For example, for a couple enrolled on September 15, follow-up visits will be targeted to take place on October 15, November 15, December 15, etc. For couples enrolled on the last day of a month with 31 days, follow-up visits will be targeted to take place on the last day of all subsequent months (e.g., February 28, April 30, June 30, September 30, November 30).
-Acknowledging that it will not always be possible to complete follow-up visits on the targeted dates, visits may be completed within a one-week window around the target date (i.e., +/- 7 days from the target date).
+Acknowledging that it will not always be possible to complete follow-up visits on the targeted dates, visits may be completed within a one-week window around the target date (i.e., +/-7 days from the target date).